 No. Students must pay any course fees, lab fees, and other fees not listed under covered fees.

-Covered fees will be paid directly to NVC after the add/drop period of a semester is over.
+Covered fees will be paid directly to NVC after the add/drop period (semester census) of a semester has passed.
 No cash will be

 disbursed to students.